Avatar: The Last Airbender (comics): Critical reception

 Some critics say that North and South was "disappointing" and a "victim of its own making."
 Other critics say that the antagonist, Gilak, was not nearly as threatening as other villains which made the comic less exciting.

 Imbalance

 Plot

 Imbalance surrounds the tension between benders and nonbenders at the Earthen Fire Industries.
 In Imbalance Part One, Team Avatar arrive at the Earthen Fire Industries and to their surprise, they are met with disapproval as there are increased disputes among the benders and the nonbenders.
 In Imbalance Part Two, Team Avatar aims to solve the conflict between the benders and nonbenders.
-In Imbalance Part Three, the conflict comes to an all time high and it is up to Aang to come up with a solution to satisfy both parties.
+In Imbalance Part Three, the conflict comes to a climax and it is up to Aang to come up with a solution to satisfy both parties.
 This comic as a whole sets up the majority of the plot of Avatar: The Legend of Korra as it explores increasing political tension as well as industrialization.